Professor Emeritus of French and Interdisciplinary Studies

 - Jean-Louis Chrétien

 Born June 24, 1945 in Washington, Georgia, just a few miles from Penfield, where Mercer was founded by Jesse Mercer, then pastor of Washington Baptist Church.
-Married with three children, eight grandchildren.
+Married with three children, nine grandchildren.
 Grew up in Rockmart, Georgia, graduating from Rockmart High School (1963).

 • B. A. from Emory University (1967)

 • M. A. and Ph.
 D. from Duke University (1972)

 Taught French and Interdisciplinary Studies at Mercer from 1972 to 2014.

 In addition to a number of articles and reviews in various scholarly journals, Dunaway has written, translated, or edited the following books:

 |The Metamorphoses of the Self: The Mystic, the Sensualist, and the Artist in the Works of Julien Green.
 Lexington: U P of Kentucky, 1978

 |Exiles and Fugitives: The Letters of Jacques and Raissa Maritain, Allen Tate, and Caroline Gordon.
 Baton Rouge: LSU P, 1992

 |The Beauty That Saves: Essays on Aesthetics and Language in Simone Weil.
 Macon, GA: Mercer U P, 1996.
 (Co-edited with Eric O. Springsted)